We are the CRC 1436

 Tim Adrian Wendlandt

-After finishing his Master’s studies in Medical Biology with specialisation in Neuroscience at Radboud University in the Netherlands, Adrian started working as a PhD candidate for the SFB in July of 2021.
-In the Pakan lab at the IKND, he investigates the neuronal circuits and information processing that underlie temporal expectations in mice.
-His research applies a combination of 2-photon imaging in the posterior parietal cortex during a cue-target task paradigm and, in collaboration with Eike Budinger, fMRI methods.
+After finishing his Master’s studies in Medical Biology with specialisation in Neuroscience at Radboud University in the Netherlands, Adrian started working as a PhD candidate for the B06 project.
+In the Pakan lab at the Leibniz Institute for Neurobiology, he investigates the neuronal circuits and information processing that underlie temporal expectations in mice.
+His research applies a combination of two-photon imaging in the posterior parietal cortex during a cue-target task paradigm and fMRI methods in collaboration with Prof. Eike Budinger.

 Prof. Dr. Thomas Wolbers